-To grow a business today from the ground up, we need to become efficient in using relationship marketing so we can grow.
+We need to use relationship marketing to grow our business more effectively from the ground up in today’s marketplace.
 There are many techniques and much knowledge necessary especially if you are a solo entrepreneur.

 Learning to understand the importance of working ‘in’ your business against ‘on’ your business is the first step forward.
 We all need to work ‘on’ our business to create the systems and procedures, especially from the early days, so that with time we will have something to sell or pass on, if we desire.

 Most small business people are busy working ‘in’ their business to keep the cash flow happening, which means they forget the importance of setting up the necessary processes.